-Independent laboratory providers will not be paid for and should not submit claims for laboratory work done for them by other independent laboratories or by hospital laboratories.
+Providers will not be paid for and should not submit claims for laboratory work done for them by independent laboratories or by hospital laboratories.

-Providers may submit claims for laboratory work done by them in their own laboratory facilities.
-Providers who send specimens to another independent laboratory for analysis may bill a collection fee.
+Providers may submit claims for laboratory work done by them in their own offices or own laboratory facilities.
+Providers who send specimens to independent laboratories for analysis may bill a collection fee.
 This fee shall not be paid to any provider who has not actually extracted the specimen from the patient.